Writing Theme: The Simple Way to Weave a Thematic Message into Your Story

 Why Writing Theme Was Difficult for Me (And How I Overcame This)

-I remember the days back in high school English class, when I dreaded writing essays on the themes of books and stories.
+I remember the days back in high school English class when I dreaded writing essays on the common themes of books and stories.

 There was one particular book that always lingers on my mind, Cold Mountain.
 I did not understand this book in the least, and when asked about theme, I picked a random sentence that sounded nice and called it a thematic statement.
-It wasn’t one.
-It was about rocks.
+It wasn't one.
+It was about rocks—not the human condition.

-I got a “D.’
+I got a D.

 As I grew and developed my skills as a writer, the concept of inserting a theme into a story eluded me.